Alex-DashNC/JellyfinCustomTabs/README.md

 5. Enter a name, URL, select an icon, and choose whether to open in a new tab
 6. Save your changes
 7. Refresh your Jellyfin web client to see the new tabs

+## FAQ

+### Why don't I see my custom tabs?
+The tabs are stored in your browser's local storage.
+Make sure you:
+- Refreshed the page after saving your tabs
+- Are using the same browser you used to create the tabs
+- Have JavaScript enabled in your browser

+### Who can see the custom tabs?
+All users accessing your Jellyfin server will see the custom tabs you've configured.

+### Can different users have different tabs?
+No, the custom tabs are defined at the server level and are shared by all users.
+This plugin is designed to provide consistent navigation options for all users of your Jellyfin server.

+### Can I limit some tabs to specific users?
+Currently the plugin doesn't support user-specific tabs.
+All configured tabs will be visible to all users.

 ## Development